mike011/CodeCoverageCompare/README.md

-A tool written in Swift for macOS to take in two code coverage xml reports and create an html file of the difference.
+A tool written in Swift for macOS to present in a simple format the result of running `xcrun xccov diff`